ando11235/aiPiCar/README.md

 ### Adding Motion through PiCar and DeepPiCar Tutorial

-Once the video was processing and filtering correctly, allowing for the car to self correct motion proved a bit mroe challenging.
+Once the video was processing and filtering correctly, allowing for the car to self correct motion proved a bit more challenging.
 As I am relatively new to python programming, I heavily leaned on the DeepPiCar tutorial referenced above, while modifying the source code to work with my image filtering.

 Code Used:
 ```python